hawkeye64/admin-dash/readme.md

 The MAIL_DRIVER is set to log, setting up with mailtrap.io is recommended.

-You will also need to add your Github and Facebook .env parameters if you wish to use the social logins:
+You will also need to add your Facebook, Twitter, Google and/or GitHub info to the .env parameters if you wish to use the social logins:

 ~~~~